 – Inform participants about the ERASMUS+ Programme as a valuable opportunity for personal and professional growth.

-The project is clearly linked with the objectives of the Erasmus + Programme in the field of youth and it is strongly promoting the importance of mental health and well-being, social inclusion, youth work, personal and professional development of youth workers.
-The project also enhances international cooperation as it is addressed to organizations from both Program Countries and Eastern Partnership.
+The project was linked with the objectives of the Erasmus+ Programme in the field of youth and it strongly promoted the importance of mental health and well-being, social inclusion, youth work, personal and professional development of youth workers.
+The project also enhanced international cooperation as it was addressed to organizations from both Program Countries and Eastern Partnership.

 Activities

-A 9-days training course will be implemented in Hungary.
-The project will involve 24 participants from both Erasmus+ program countries (Finland, Greece, Austria, France, Hungary) and Eastern Partnership countries (Armenia, Georgia, Ukraine) who are more than 18 years old as well as trainers and support staff.
+A 9-days training course was implemented in Hungary.
+The project involved 24 participants from both Erasmus+ program countries (Finland, Greece, Austria, France, Hungary) and Eastern Partnership countries (Armenia, Georgia, Ukraine) who were over 18 years old as well as trainers and support staff.

-The goal of the project is to bring together a group of youth workers, peer educators, volunteers, trainers, NGO staff, educators or individuals who are all motivated in facilitating their own personal and professional development by incorporating creative and expressive practices into their daily lives and work environments.
-Participants will come from a wide range of backgrounds, with some experiencing cultural, economic, geographical, social or educational obstacles.
+The goal of the project was to bring together a group of youth workers, peer educators, volunteers, trainers, NGO staff, educators or individuals who are all motivated in facilitating their own personal and professional development by incorporating creative and expressive practices into their daily lives and work environments.
+Participants came from a wide range of backgrounds, with some experiencing cultural, economic, geographical, social or educational obstacles.

-A variety of non-formal learning methods and activities will be applied to support participants with their personal and professional development as well as mental well-being such as:
+A variety of non-formal learning methods and activities were applied to support participants with their personal and professional development as well as mental well-being such as:

 – Flow theory